rradfar/front-end-interview-questions/behavioral.md

 <details><summary>Answer</summary>

-Think of specific examples that can back up your claims.
+Think of specific examples that can support your claims.
 For example, instead of saying "they would say that I have great attention to details", think of a specific situation or example where you displayed this quality in action.

 </details>